What you title your book is the most important book marketing decision you’ll make, period.

 This is closely tied to being understandable, but not the exact same thing.
 Using obscure or difficult to pronounce words are killers for titles.
 Tongue twisters and hard to say phrases reduce the likelihood that people will engage the book or say it out loud to other people.

-This is a concept called cognitive fluency–to make it simple, it means that people are more likely to remember and respond favorably to words and phrases they can immediately understand and pronounce.
-We don’t want to go too far into the psychological explanations here, but the point is this: Don’t try to be too sophisticated at the risk of becoming obscure.
+This is a concept called cognitive fluency and to make it simple, it means that people are more likely to remember and respond favorably to words and phrases they can immediately understand and pronounce.
+We don’t want to go too far into the psychological literature here, but the point is this: Don’t try to be too sophisticated at the risk of becoming obscure.
 It will only hurt your book.

-Not Embarrassing or Problematic For Someone To Say It
+5. Not Embarrassing or Problematic for Someone to Say It

 It’s a basic fact of human psychology—people don’t like to feel stupid or socially awkward.
 If a book title is hard to pronounce, or more importantly, if it’s a phrase that sounds stupid when said out loud, it makes them far less likely to buy it, and they definitely aren’t going to talk about it to other people.

-One of the most important things to think about when picking your book title is how well it facilitates word of mouth.
+One of the most important things to think about when picking your book title is word of mouth.
 Really, what you’re doing is thinking about how people will feel about saying this book title out loud to their friends.
 Does it make them look smart or stupid?

-Step 1: Understand Your Book And Your Goals
+Step 1: Get Clarity on Your Book Goals

-Obviously your book goals (building a brand, selling copies, etc) will determine what type of title you pick.
-If you want to build a brand out of your non-fiction book, then your title options are much different than if you want to publish a novel with a whimsical title.
+Obviously your book goals (building authority, raising your visibility, etc.) will determine what type of title you pick.
+If you want to build a brand out of your non-fiction book, your title options are much different than if you want to publish a memoir with a whimsical title.

 - To sell the book to readers in some way